githubnemo/node-dht/Readme.md

 The goal of node-dht is to provide a very flexible, usable, and hackable set of tools to easily implement DHT services into your application.

 node-dht is in an early-alpha stage and is very unstable.
-It can't do much at the moment, the put/get is broken and the bindings are not completely implemented yet.

 ## Quick Start